 Increase your home energy efficiency to maximize your savings and HVAC ability for better returns and comfort.
 If you can, install more energy-efficient systems.
 Energy-efficient units might cost you some money up-front, but they can save you lots of money in the long term.
 Consider installing at least one of the following:

-If your HVAC fails unexpectedly during the summer, contact a professional immediately for repairs.
+If your HVAC stops working unexpectedly during the summer, contact an HVAC contractor immediately for repairs.
 Technicians will work to get you up and running to enjoy your AC once again.
-In the meantime, you’ll need some ways to avoid the heat until you can get your system working again.
+In the meantime, you'll need some ways to avoid the heat until you can get your system working again.
 Here are some tips on how to cool your house without electricity:

 Use the strategies above to beat the summer heat when your AC system stops working.
 In the meantime, stay safe.
 Drink lots of water and avoid staying in the heat.
 Take a trip to a pool or somewhere cool and shaded to remain comfortable during system outages.